How to apply to the Bachelor of Science in Nursing program

 - Admission to Newman University

-- Interview with Admission and Progression Committee (Minimum GPA of 2.85 in prerequisite courses needed for interview)
+- Interview with Admission and Progression Committee (Minimum GPA of 2.85 in prerequisite courses and general education courses needed for interview)

 - Successful Drug and Alcohol Screening prior to beginning the program.